 When there are serious causes for concern, a more intrusive evaluation is necessary.
 The Level 3 inspection checklist includes the tasks performed in previous types of assessment, but it also involves the removal of certain components for better access.

 Although the problem it aims to detect may seem menacing, it doesn’t automatically merit major repairs.
 In some cases, a chimney sweep or basic component tune-ups can solve the issue.

 Entrust your preventive chimney maintenance needs to Chimney Doctors.
 With our 20 years of industry excellence, you can rely on our licensed and insured service crew.
-Call us at (518) 633-5900 now to schedule an inspection, and receive a free estimate in Saratoga Springs, NY, or any nearby area.
+Call us at (518) 633-5900 now to schedule an inspection, in Saratoga Springs, NY, or any nearby area.